 The best winter cycling jackets keep you warm and dry, without making you 'boil in the bag'.
-It might not be the most glamorous part of the cycling season, but winter cycling is a fact of life for most cyclists.
+It might not be the most glamorous part of the cycling season, but winter cycling is a fact of life for many cyclists.

 Whether you’re racing, training or just commuting to work, the specific demands of cycling in the harsh conditions aren’t easily met, and if you want to stay comfortable out on the road, getting your clothing choices right is vital.